Critically Endangered Turtles That Might Disappear Forever

 Malacochersus tornieri (Pancake Tortoise)

-As an Amazon Associate, I earn from qualifying purchases.
-Malacochersus tornieri, commonly known as the pancake tortoise, is a unique species of tortoise known for its flat, flexible shell.
-Unlike most tortoises, it is adapted to live in rocky crevices, which provide protection and a distinct lifestyle.
-Scientific Classification Warning: You Might Spend Hours Here…
+Want to read this without the ads?
+I'll email you the full article, free, to keep.
+Email me this article Malacochersus tornieri, commonly known as the pancake tortoise, is a unique species of tortoise known for its flat, flexible shell.
+Unlike most tortoises, it is adapted to live in rocky crevices, which provide protection and…

 -